paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 Accordingly, when you see references to "express preemption," we're talking about "express field preemption."
 And when you see references to "conflict preemption" and "field preemption" we're talking about "implied conflict preemption" and "implied field preemption."

-Hereafter, I'll use the terms as given in the casebook and cases.
+Hereafter, I'll use the terms as given in most sources cases.
 With no further ado, some details:

 **Express preemption** is the easy kind: sometimes Congress says "everything states do in this area is preempted."